UnitVectorY-Labs/repver/docs/README.md

 # repver

-Automate repetitive project updates and Git operations when updating simple strings like version numbers across multiple files concurrently.
+Automate project updates and Git operations by updating simple strings—for example, version numbers—across many files at once.